OpenBioMaps/documentation/official_docs/en/faq.rst

 Read Upload Modify

-All levels can be - 0 +
+Each element can have a value of - 0 +.

 where